J. Jayalalithaa: Leader of the Opposition (2006–2011)

 In late 2010, Jayalalithaa as an opposition leader held three big rallies to protest against the price rise and policies of UPA Government at the Centre and DMK Government in the State.
 The public meetings took place at Coimbatore on 13 July, Trichy on 14 August and Madurai on 18 October.
 These rallies drew lakhs of people, were seen as the shows of strength by the AIADMK ahead of 2011 Assembly Election.

-Fourth term as Chief Minister, 2011
+Fourth term as Chief Minister (2011–2014)

 Jayalalithaa was sworn in as chief minister for the fourth time after the AIADMK swept the 2011 assembly election in a landslide.
 She won in Srirangam.
 Her government received attention for its extensive social-welfare agenda, which included several subsidised "Amma"-branded goods such as (Amma canteens, Amma bottled water, Amma salt, Amma medical shops, Amma cement and Amma baby care kit).

-In April 2011, the AIADMK was part of a 13-party alliance that won 203 out of 234 Seats in the 14th state assembly elections.
+In April 2011, the AIADMK was part of a 13-party alliance (notably with Actor VijayaKant's DMDK) that won 203 out of 234 Seats in the 14th state assembly elections (actor Vijay also supported her).
 Jayalalithaa was sworn in as the chief minister of Tamil Nadu for the fourth time on 16 May 2011, having been elected unanimously as the leader of the AIADMK party subsequent to those elections.
+This was the first time that AIADMK and its allies won 14 of 16 seats in Capital city Chennai.
+On the evening of 16 May, following her swearing-in, Jayalalithaa assumed office as Chief Minister at the Secretariat.
+When approached by the media there, she stated that she would meet the press once a week and subsequently established a liaison office for this purpose.
+However, she did not adhere to this commitment and remained largely inaccessible to the media thereafter, according to journalists.